pnp/cli-microsoft365/docs/docs/cmd/purview/retentionlabel/retentionlabel-add.md

 !!! attention
     This command is based on a Microsoft Graph API that is currently in preview and is subject to change once the API reached general availability.

+!!! attention
+    This command currently only supports delegated permissions.

 ## More information

 - Create retentionLabel: [https://learn.microsoft.com/en-us/graph/api/security-retentionlabel-post?view=graph-rest-beta&tabs=http](https://learn.microsoft.com/en-us/graph/api/security-retentionlabel-post?view=graph-rest-beta&tabs=http)